john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 ## Types of Noise in Digital Mammography

-The types of noise most inherent in digital mammography are summarized in {numref}`noise_types`.
+The types of noise most inherent in digital mammography are summarized below.

 ```{table}
 :name: noise_types